KHEngineering/RoboRio/faq/pdp.md

 There is no current/voltage monitoring of the PCM, VRM, or RoboRio dedicated ports.

-Here are some work arounds to measure the PCM, VRM, RoboRio:
+Here are some work-arounds to measure the PCM, VRM, RoboRio:

 * The PCM monitors compressor current, and faults for shorts and compressor over-current and can be accessed over can
 * The DriveStation Battery Voltage Reading is directly from the RoboRio input voltage.